man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 ## 3. Release to PyPi

-After building, GitHub Actions job you kicked off in step 2 after comitting the tag will be waiting on approval to deploy to PyPi.
+The GitHub Actions "Build and Test" job kicked off automatically at the end of step 1 will wait on approval to deploy to PyPi.

 Find the job and click approve to deploy.

 ## 4. Release to Conda